DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/point/README.md

 ```
 python model/run_yolo8.py
 ```
+Make sure to place the dataset and configuration file in the right path

 ## Data preporcessing
 We pre-processed the data for formatting as an input of the YOLOv8 object detection model